swiftlang/swift/docs/HowToUpdateDebugInfo.md

 SILGen should always use `SILBuilder::emitDebugDescription` to create debug values, which will automatically add an op_deref depending on the type of the SSA value.
 As there are no pointers in Swift, this will always do the right thing.
-In SIL passes, use `SILBuilder::createDebugValue` to create debug values, or `SILBuilder::createDebugValueAddr` to prepend an op_deref.
+In SIL passes, use `DebugValueInst::prependDeref` to prepend a deref to an existing debug_value instruction.

 For any computation more complex than a simple dereference, [Debug Reconstruction Basic Blocks](SIL/DebugBasicBlocks.md) should be used.